Last updated: April 3, 2026

 - Optional: Pet photo or tasteful fitness photo

 According to SSRS research data, 56% of adults aged 18-29 use dating apps, creating massive competition.
+Tinder's own published data shows profiles with 6 photos get significantly more matches than those with 3 or fewer.
 The profiles that win follow this exact structure.

 Why this order?
 Your first photo gets shown most frequently.
 It determines 70% of first impressions.

 💡 Key insight: These photos need to look naturally candid, not posed.
 Professional shots often look too staged.
 Selfies signal low effort.
 The sweet spot is professional quality with genuine moments.
-This five-type structure aligns with the broader 8-photo framework for all dating apps, adapted specifically for Tinder's algorithm.
+Note: This is a Tinder-optimized subset of the broader 8-photo framework for all dating apps.
+For a complete guide covering all platforms, see that article.
+These 5 types are specifically adapted for Tinder's algorithm.

 Here's Why Getting These Photos Is Nearly Impossible